-Unfortunately, for these kinds of issues, there is no shortcut or a quick-fix.
-Establishing and maintaining traceability between the different levels of specifications is the only way to know which elements are affected when something changes, and especially when those changes affect multiple teams.
+Unfortunately, for these kinds of issues, there is no shortcut or a quick fix.
+Establishing and maintaining traceability between the different levels of specifications is the only way to know which elements are affected when something changes, especially when those changes affect multiple teams.

 #5) Use of Word and Excel

 Throughout the years, I’ve seen that almost all the organizations default to Word and Excel to support their requirements process at some point.
-Word and Excel are a cheap and easy way to start writing requirements.
+Word and Excel are cheap and easy ways to start writing requirements.

 Almost everybody in the organization knows how to use these tools.